 Meet the Veterinarians: Dr. Ettinger

-Dr. Sue Ettinger is a practicing veterinary cancer specialist, international speaker, book author, and vlogger (video blogger).
-She is one of approximately 400 board-certified specialists in medical oncology in North America, received her veterinary training at Cornell University College of Veterinary Medicine, and completed her residency in medical oncology at the Animal Medical Center in NYC in 2003.
+Dr. Sue Ettinger is a practicing veterinary cancer specialist, international speaker, book author, and YouTube vlogger (video blogger).
+A dynamic and engaging speaker, she was voted the 2019 Western Veterinary Conference Small Animal Continuing Educator of the Year.
+She is one of approximately 450 board-certified specialists in medical oncology in North America and currently practices at Veterinary Referral and Emergency Center in Norwalk, Connecticut.
+She received her veterinary training at Cornell University College of Veterinary Medicine.
+She completed her residency in medical oncology at the Animal Medical Center in NYC in 2003.

 "Most cancers are treatable, and dogs can live active, normal lives.
 Live Longer, Live Well!" - Dr. Sue